ArtoriasCode/docker-terraria/README.md

 9) Save the file by pressing `Ctrl + O`, then close the file by pressing `Ctrl + X`.

 ## 🌍 Custom world
-1) Create a directory with Terraria worlds:
+1) Create a directory with Terraria worlds in the project root directory:
 ```
 mkdir -p Terraria/Worlds
 ```